Filip Kostić: Juventus

 On 12 August 2022, Juventus announced the signing of Kostić on a four-year deal.
-In Derby d'Italia played on 19 March 2023, he scored the only goal in 1-0 victory against Inter.
+On 19 March 2023, he scored the only goal in a 1–0 victory against Inter in the Derby d'Italia.

+Fenerbahçe (loan)

+On 9 September 2024, Kostic joined Turkish club Fenerbahçe on an initial season-long loan.

 International career

+Youth and early senior career

 Kostić has played for Serbia at under-19 level and under-21 level.
 In the 2015 UEFA European Under-21 Championship qualification play-offs, he scored the winner against Spain.

-On 7 June 2015, Kostić made his debut for the Serbia national senior team against Azerbaijan in a 4–1 friendly win in Sankt Pölten, Austria, making way for Lazar Marković after 56 minutes.
-He played in his first competitive match for Serbia on 13 June 2015 in the UEFA Euro 2016 qualifying Group I against Denmark.
-On 5 September 2016, he scored his 1st International goal against the Republic of Ireland in a 2–2 draw.
+On 7 June 2015, Kostić debuted for the Serbian senior squad against Azerbaijan in a 4–1 friendly victory in Sankt Pölten, Austria, making way for Lazar Marković after 56 minutes.
+He played his first competitive match for on 13 June 2015 in the UEFA Euro 2016 qualifying Group I against Denmark.
+On 5 September 2016, Kostić scored his first international goal against the Republic of Ireland in a 2–2 draw.

+2018 and 2022 FIFA World Cups

-In June 2018, he was selected in Serbia's squad for the 2018 World Cup, playing all three group stage matches.
+In June 2018, he was selected in Serbia's squad for the 2018 FIFA World Cup, playing all three group stage matches.

 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in group stage matches against Cameroon and Switzerland.
 Serbia finished fourth in the group.

+UEFA Euro 2024

+Kostić was part of the Serbia squad for UEFA Euro 2024 and started the team's opening match of the tournament against England.
+He was substituted in the 43rd minute with a suspected knee ligament injury.
+He missed other Serbia matches in the tournament due to that injury.